bounswe/bounswe2018group10/twitter-api/SentimentAnalysis/README.md

 # SentimentAnalysis
-A Simple Sentiment Analysis algorithm which uses several libraries to analyze tweets of a given user and charts their overall mood.
+A Simple Sentiment Analysis algorithm which uses several libraries to analyze tweets of a given user and charts their overall emotions.

 # How to run in your computer
 - Clone the repository